bcmichael/RNMR-Docs/docs/getting_started.md

 # Getting Started
 ## Introduction
 RNMR software has two separate but similar programs.
 The acquisition software is called RNMRA, while the processing software is called RNMRP.
-To get started using a spectrometer pen a terminal window on the spectrometer computer.
+To get started using a spectrometer open a terminal window on the spectrometer computer.
 You will be prompted to enter your home directory or your last name.
 After entering your username the working directory of the terminal will be your user folder on that spectrometer.
 The first step to collecting data is to launch RNMRA by entering the following command in the terminal: